arthurcrawford/monitor-base/README.md

 # monitor-base
 Icinga2 monitoring stack built on CentOS 6.

+This image is intended as a reference or starting point for building an icinga2 monitoring stack.
+Icinga2 setup and configuration is tricky and it helps to have a working image to start from.

+In a production environment it is most likely you would want to do additional work around improvements to security and factoring out of dependent processes such as the database back-end and web server into separate Docker images.

 Features
 --------

-* CentOS 6 base
+* **CentOS 6** - official base image
-* mysql
+* **icinga2** - from official icinga repo
+* **icingaweb2** - front end
+* **mysql** - db back-end
+* **apache** - web server
-* apache
+* **supervisord** - process coordination (icinga + apache + mysql)
-* icinga2
-* icingaweb2
-* supervisord
+* **mailx** - mail relay through Google SMTP

 Example usage
 -------------

 Icinga configuration is a *massive* subject area.
 This image and its example usage are simply meant as a working starting point from which to build.

-The following is a typical `run` command that could be used to create a container from this image.
+The following is a typical `run` command that could be used to create a container from this image running an interactive `bash` shell.

 ```bash
   docker run \